Slow Day in Carrot Town

 This stream eats flying discs.

-Jackie still wanted to play, so we retired the Aerobie for the moment and tried using our heavier, more standard flying disc instead.
-(You see where this is going, I'm sure).
 Despite our best efforts, the other flying disc ended up in the drink as well.
-So after we retrieved it, we reluctantly called off Frisbee for the day.
+So after we retrieved that one, we reluctantly called off Frisbee for the day.

 Later, we walked back into town for some dinner in a warm restaurant.
 There was a big rugby game coming up, New Zealand's All Blacks against the South Africa Springboks, and the pre-game show started an hour before kickoff (if kickoff is even a thing in rugby; hopefully you know what I mean).